Discover Thailand : Population

 The Malays

-The Malay, not to be confused with Malaysians, defines an ethnic group from the Malay Peninsula whose language is Malay.
-They would be between 2 and 4 million in Thailand, mainly in the south of the country.
-Muslims, they constitute the largest religious minority in the country.
-They feel economically - the product of the export of tin and rubber, the wealth of the South, is largely reinvested in the North - and culturally.
-In the 1960s, they were one of the rear bases of the guerrilla movement of the Malay Communist Party.
-Attacks attributed to Muslim independence fighters have been frequent in recent years in the south of the country, in the provinces close to the Malaysian border.
-Moreover, not all Malaysians today are insensitive to the sirens of Muslim fundamentalism.
+Malays, not to be confused with Malaysians, are an ethnic group from the Malay Peninsula whose language is Malay.
+They number between 2 and 4 million in Thailand, mainly in the south of the country.
+Muslims, they constitute the country's largest religious minority.
+They feel undermined economically - the proceeds from the export of tin and rubber, the wealth of the South, are largely reinvested in the North - and culturally.
+In the 1960s, they were one of the rear bases of the Malay Communist Party's guerrilla movement.
+Attacks attributed to Muslim independence fighters have been frequent in recent years in the south of the country, in provinces close to the Malaysian border.
+And not all Malays are immune to the siren calls of Muslim fundamentalism.

 The Lao

-It is a people of Thai origin who, after the establishment of the border between the Kingdom of Siam and Laos, settled mainly in Isan, in the north-east of the country.
-They used to be called Lao Thai to distinguish them from Thai Siam, Lao being a language belonging to the Tai-Kadai language family, like Thai.
-Lao people are generally Buddhist, but the survival of animism is very strong in the infertile northeast where they live.
-Farmers, living in a particularly arid region, they are led to go into debt and many emigrate, first to the capital where they constitute a cheap labour force, then to the Gulf countries or Singapore.
-For the same reasons, they also constitute a reservoir from which greedy middlemen draw.
+They are a people of Thai origin who, after the border between the Kingdom of Siam and Laos was established, settled mainly in Isan, in the north-east of the country.
+They used to be called Lao Thai, to distinguish them from Siamese Thai, Lao being a language belonging to the Tai-Kadai family, like Thai.
+The Lao are generally Buddhists, but animism survives strongly in the infertile north-east where they live.
+Farmers living in a particularly arid region, they are forced into debt and many emigrate, first to the capital where they provide cheap labor, then to the Gulf States or Singapore.
+For the same reasons, they also constitute a reservoir from which greedy matchmakers draw.

 The Chinese

-The Chinese from southern China have emigrated all over Southeast Asia.
-They form important minorities in many countries such as Vietnam or Indonesia.
+Chinese from southern China emigrated throughout Southeast Asia.
+They form significant minorities in many countries, including Vietnam and Indonesia.
 Everywhere, they are traders.
 They are often stigmatized and used as scapegoats when the government faces internal difficulties.
-In Thailand, on the contrary, since the end of the last century, many of them have harmoniously integrated into the population.
-Many Thais in Bangkok, in the administration, the army or private industry, are half or a quarter Chinese and do not hide it.
-They control a large part of the trade once despised by the Thai elites.
+In Thailand, on the other hand, since the end of the last century, many have integrated harmoniously into the population.
+Many Thais in Bangkok, in the administration, the army or private industry, are half or a quarter Chinese, and make no secret of it.
+They control a large share of the trade once despised by the Thai elites.
 They originally monopolized the rice trade.
-Some Buddhist temples will probably attract your attention, especially in the Chinatown district of Bangkok, or in Phuket Town.
+A few Buddhist temples will probably catch your eye, notably in Bangkok's Chinatown district, or in Phuket Town.

 The Shan